deviceTRUST/demo-box/README.md

 ## First Logon

 You are now ready to log on your user.
+Please use only the standard RDP client to do so.
 Enjoy!

 - Default credentials